Easy Lentil Turkey Lettuce Wraps (Asian Style)

 Nutrition

+P.S.
 Wanna’ know how much I love lentils?
-I love ’em so much, I fell into this ditch while trying to take a picture of them 🙂
+I love ’em so much, I fell into this ditch while trying to take a picture of them. 🙂

-A HUGE thank you to Amber & Rachel at lentils.org, our host Ellie Krieger from Ellie’s Real Good Food, Dr. Chris Marinangeli, dietitian and lentil guru, and Farmer Corey Loessin and his family, Ilta Grain, and Chef Dale MacKay.
-Thank you so much for your gracious hospitality, and for sharing your incredible knowledge and infectious love of lentils!
+A huge thank you to Amber & Rachel at lentils.org, our host Ellie Krieger from Ellie’s Real Good Food, Dr. Chris Marinangeli, a dietitian and lentil expert, Farmer Corey Loessin and his family, Ilta Grain, and Chef Dale MacKay.
+Thank you so much for your gracious hospitality and for sharing your incredible knowledge and infectious love of lentils!